Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry

+In all cases, their mixing elements with active neutrinos $|U_{as}|^2$ as a function their mass $M_i$ follow the seesaw expectation line $|U_{as}|^2 \sim {m_\nu}/{M_i}$ \reply{where $m_\nu \sim 50\ \text{meV}$ is some representative scale of light neutrino mass} (black dashed line in Fig.~\ref{mixing}).\footnote{\reply{It might seem surprising that the mixing parameter predictions of the model shown in Fig.~\ref{mixing} are always below the seesaw line.
+This figure only shows the mixing parameters for the lowest sterile neutrino, since the relevant experimental bounds are below $6$ GeV and such low masses of heavy neutrinos are allowed in the model only for the lightest one.
+Although its mixings with active neutrinos are below the seesaw line, the mixings of other three heavy neutrinos can be larger than the naive seesaw expectation.
+For example, for $f<1$, the mixing with $M_2$ is an order of magnitude larger than the seesaw expectation.}}

-In all cases, their mixing elements with active neutrinos $|U_{as}|$ as a function their mass $M_i$ (orange line in Fig.~\ref{mixing}) follow the seesaw expectation line $|U_{as}|^2 \sim {m_\nu}/{M_i}$ where $m_\nu$ is some representative scale of light neutrino mass (black dashed line in Fig.~\ref{mixing}).
-In either cases, $N_1$ or $N_2$ will always be thermalized (mixing with at least one of the active neutrino flavors lying above the regime ``Produced out of equilibrium'') and hence will be subject to the BBN bound which gives a lower bound on their mass $M \gtrsim 2$ $\text{GeV}$.
+\reply{In Fig.~\ref{mixing}, the mixing parameters of the $SU(5) \times \mc T_{13}$ model are shown for $0.1<f<1$ in the upper panel and for $1<f<10$ in the lower panel with the orange shaded region.
+Note that the lower limit of $M_1 \simeq 0.25\ \text{GeV}$ in the upper panel ($M_2 \simeq 0.14\ \text{GeV}$ in the lower panel) is determined by the minimum mass at $f=0.1$ ($f=10$).} In either case, $N_1$ or $N_2$ will always be thermalized (mixing with at least one of the active neutrino flavors lying above the regime ``Produced out of equilibrium'') and hence will be subject to the BBN bound which gives a lower bound on their mass $M \gtrsim 2$ $\text{GeV}$.